paul-wentworth/object_streamer/README.md

 This method will serve a static, production version of the frontend at `http://localhost:3000` with Progressive Web App (PWA) service workers enabled.

+#### Run in Development Mode

+If you prefer to run in development mode there are `npm start` commands for both the frontend and backend, and a Dockerfile (and .sql initialization files) to build the PostgreSQL database container.

 ## User Manual

 ![Home page](readme_image.png)